quocnv15/quocnv15.github.io/_posts/reflection/2024-07-23-common-layers-of-responsibility.md

+---
+layout: post
+title: "What are the common layers of responsibility that an iOS application has?"
+date: 2024-07-23 10:00:00 +0700
+categories: [iOS, Architecture]
+tags: [iOS, Architecture, Best Practices, Layers]
+---

 ### What are the common layers of responsibility that an iOS application has?

 ## UI Layer, Service Layer, Storage Layer, and Business Logic Layer.